wesnoth/wesnoth/.github/ISSUE_TEMPLATE/bug_report.md

 ### Screenshots
 If applicable, add screenshots to help explain your problem.

+### Savefiles
+If applicable, attach savefiles to help explain your problem.
+(To find savefiles, start Wesnoth, click on the `i` button at the bottom left corner of the title screen, and open the `Saved games` directory.)

 ### Additional context
 Add any other context (compiler logs, console output, etc) about the problem here.